 Lucid Memory Foam Mattress Features

 The 10 inch Lucid Memory Foam mattresses come in at a very competitive price point, making them appealing for those on a budget or looking for mattresses for guest or child’s rooms.
-Available in firm, medium-firm, or medium plush, you can choose your preferred comfort level something that isn’t common at this price point.
+Available in firm, medium, or plush, you can choose your preferred comfort level: something that isn’t common at this price point.

 Here’s the breakdown of the layers inside each of the three mattresses:

-– Medium-firm: 2.5 inches of ventilated and gel infused memory foam as the comfort layer + 7.5 inches of support base foam
+- Firm: 2.5 inches of gel memory foam, 1 inch transition foam layer, 6.5 inches of charcoal infused base foam

-– Medium-plush: 3 inches of ventilated and gel infused memory foam as the comfort layer + 7 inches of support base foam
+- Medium: 3 inches of gel infused memory foam, 1.5 inches of transition foam, 5.5 inches of charcoal base foam

 - Strong warranty